xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/signature/library.md

 Here we use custom configuration to get old slf4j version and build jdk+old slf4j signature with the custom task.
 Custom signature is used for check.

+!!! note
-**NOTE** that it is important to exclude library jar, otherwise signature will not detect anything (real jar will mark all usages as valid).
+    that it is important to exclude library jar, otherwise signature will not detect anything (real jar will mark all usages as valid).

 If we run check on class: